emilyjspencer/Notes/React/reactnotes.md

 ```
 **JSX**

-* The layout of React components is mostly written using JSX>
+* The layout of React components is mostly written using JSX
 * The JSX returned by React components is compiled into JavaScript, by Babel
 * Projects created using create-react-app are configured to compile automatically
-* It is also possible to write React as "pure JavaScript" without using JSX.
+* It is also possible to write React as "pure JavaScript" without using JSX, but this would take much longer
 * JSX is similar to HTML.
-However, with JSX< dynamic content can be embedded by writing appropriate JS within curly braces
+However, with JSX, dynamic content can be embedded by writing appropriate JS within curly braces
 * JSX is 'XML-like' in that every tag must be closed />
+* The only place where JavaScript can be written directly (without being embedded in curly braces), is between the render() method and the return statement.
+You can write pure JS there and save it to a variable.
+Then refer to this variable at a later point

 After compiling, the application looks like this: